 - Higher return on investment.
 Employee training requires some investment, but if it is aimed at the company’s business goals, there can be a fast payback.
 The initial investment can be recouped through improved employee performance and an increase in revenue.

 - Reduced employee turnover.
 Corporate training can boost employee retention.
 People who see the company investing in their learning are 30-50% more likely to keep on working at the same organization.
 Training is a great way to retain valuable staff members, especially for companies that are constantly searching for new talent.
-Many millennials won’t come to work for companies that don’t offer learning and development options.
+Many millennials won’t work for companies that don’t offer learning and career development options.

 - Greater customer loyalty.
 Well-trained and engaged employees interacting with customers can create your biggest brand advocates.
 They know how to present a product and are enthusiastic in dealing with the audience.
 This improves customer experience and increases customer loyalty.